zhuangkangatabb/PowerFlow/README.md

 ### Key Modifications

-Since the original problem in the paper is a Mixed-Integer Nonlinear Programming (MINLP) problem that cannot be solved by GLPK, the implementation includes the following adjustment:
+The implementation includes the following adjustment:

 - **Thermal Limit Constraint:**
   - Original: Constraints the $\ell_2$-norm as follows: